viccro/cryptidSightings/dataDict/mediaDetails.md

 # Element: mediaDetails

-**Description:** Administrative and descriptive details about the media object that describes a cryptid sighting
+**Description:** Administrative and descriptive details about the media object.
+When the media object is a child of mentionedEvidence, the media object may or may not reference a cryptid sighting.

 ## Sub-element: mediaIdentifier